andyc6074/sep11-freedom-project/entries/entry03.md

 What I had learn is to organnize my time and tinker more when I'm learning new things.
 Try to explan diffent genre to see/ plan what are you going to make.

 ## what I plan on learning next
  Since I was planing to make an Rpg, I looking working on that.
-For small thing I want to know how to make different movemnts, Ai or NPC, and mabye know how to make sprite sheet. and any extra on the side.
+For small thing I want to know how to make different movemnts, Ai or NPC, and mabye know how to make sprite sheet and any extra on the side.

 [Previous](entry02.md) | [Next](entry04.md)